On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 Eq. (\ref{stringbelt}) that follows from the variation of the Polyakov action can also be derived from a Hamiltonian.
 We denote the derivative in $ t $ as $ \dot X^\mu $ and $ X^{'\mu} $ is the derivative of $ X^\mu $ in $ y $.
 The Hamiltonian is then a function $ H( X^\mu, X^{'\mu}, X^{''\mu}, \dot X^\mu,\ddot X^\mu ) $ which can be determined from the Polyakov action \cite{Polchinski}.
 Since the $ X^\mu $, which we have constructed, solve Eq. (\ref{stringbelt}), one can also form the same Hamiltonian $ H( X^\mu, X^{'\mu}, X^{''\mu}, \dot X^\mu,\ddot X^\mu ) $ from the constructed $ X^\mu $.
 Having obtained a Hamiltonian $ H( X^\mu, X^{'\mu}, X^{''\mu}, \dot X^\mu,\ddot X^\mu ) $ , one can construct a symplectic manifold from $X^\mu, X^{'\mu}, X^{''\mu}, \dot X^\mu,\ddot X^\mu $.
 A symplectic manifold is a Poisson manifold.
 The set of functions $X^\mu, X^{'\mu}, X^{''\mu}, \dot X^\mu,\ddot X^\mu $ therefore has a well defined quantum theory by Kontsevitch's theorem \cite{Kont1} which holds for any Poisson manifold.

-If the boundary components $ \partial \tilde{U} $ from \cite{conical, cuspidal} are periodical e.g in form of an $ S^1 $, then there are geodesics $ \gamma^\mu(\sigma)\in\partial\tilde{U}\in S^1 $.
-If one extends them maximally, will parameterize $ S^1 $ entirely and lead to a world-sheet which has the same symmetry close to the singularity.
-In this way, the proof can be used to construct world-sheets of so-called "twisted" states\end{proof} \begin{remark} For conical manifolds and for cuspidal manifolds with $S=const$, the result is the same as in theorem (\ref{wunsch2}). \end{remark}
+If the boundary components $ \partial \tilde{U} $ from \cite{conical, cuspidal} are periodical e.g in form of an $ S^1 $, then there are geodesics $ \Lambda^\mu(y)\in\partial\tilde{U}\in S^1 $.
+If one extends them maximally, they will parameterize $ S^1 $ entirely.
+A blow-down will then lead to a world-sheet which has the same symmetry close to the singularity.
+In this way, the proof can be used to construct world-sheets of so-called "twisted" states.\end{proof} \begin{remark} For conical manifolds and for cuspidal manifolds with $S=const$, the result is the same as in theorem (\ref{wunsch2}). \end{remark}

 \begin{theorem} Solutions $X^\mu$ that follow from the Polyakov action are uniquely determined by Cauchy data on spaces with conical singularities and cuspidal singularities if $S=const$ arbitrarily close to the singularity.
-The quantum field theory of the solution $X^\mu$ is well defined as well. \end{theorem} \begin{proof} On the conical manifold and the cuspidal manifold with $S=const$, we have constructed in theorem \ref{prooff} a differentiable world-sheet parametrized by embedding functions $X^\mu$ that could be equivalently derived from a variation of the Polyakov action.
+The quantum field theory of the solution $X^\mu$ is well defined as well. \end{theorem} \begin{proof} On the conical manifold and the cuspidal manifold with $S=const$, we have constructed in theorem \ref{prooff} a differentiable world-sheet parameterized by embedding functions $X^\mu$ that could be equivalently derived from a variation of the Polyakov action.
 This smooth world-sheet is determined by Cauchy data at the boundary of the conical or cuspidal manifold and has a well defined quantum theory.
 We can make a blow-down with a suitable map and get to the singular space where these properties of the $X^\mu$ also hold.
 At the singular point, the geodesics $\gamma^\mu_y(\tau)$ in \ref{cuspidaltheorem1} become then geodesics that start with varying tangential directions $y$ from the singularity.
-The differentiability of the exponential map in $y$ then allows to write derivatives of $X^\mu(y,t)$ in $y$ \end{proof}
+The differentiability of the exponential map in $y$ then allows to write derivatives of $X^\mu(y,t)$ in $y$ and t. \end{proof}

 \begin{remark} Artificial examples for spaces with cuspidal singularities are of course the orbifolds $ \mathbb{C}/\mathbb{Z}_n $, which are cones with an angle $ 2\pi/n $.
 Since the theorem only needs a local blow-up in the neighborhood of the singularity and not a global and full resolution of all singularities, it covers much more general spaces.
 The proof above also may work for some orbifolds that have cuspidal singularities.
 Examples for those spaces are given in \cite{cusporbi}.
 They occur for example in hyperbolic orbifolds \cite{hyperbolic}. \end{remark}